 - Did they draw both the hour and minute hand on the clock?

 - Are the hands pointing to the time they were asked to draw?

 The clock test has long been a quick screening tool for dementia with an accuracy between 59% and 85%.
 However, the clock test cannot distinguish between different forms of dementia.
 It’s also worth noting that some illnesses and medication can make it difficult to complete the clock test accurately too.
-Being unable to complete the task won’t always point to a dementia causing disease.
+Being unable to complete the task may not always point to a dementia-causing disease.

 The SAGE Test for dementia

-A few years ago the Self-Administered Gerocognitive Examination (SAGE) test was reported in the UK press as a 15 minute ‘at home’ test for dementia.
-The test was developed in America by the Wexner Medical Center at Ohio State University, and is not widely used in the UK.
+The Self-Administered Gerocognitive Examination (SAGE) can be described as a 15-minute ‘at home’ test for dementia.
+The test was developed in America by the Wexner Medical Center at Ohio State University and is not widely used in the UK.

 It’s important to emphasise that any at-home assessments or quiz you do to test your thinking skills should only be done as supporting evidence to share with your doctor.
 They are not a means of ruling out or diagnosing dementia yourself.